Sofía Val

 Sofía Val (born 14 November 2004) is a Spanish ice dancer.
-With her current skating partner, Asaf Kazimov, she is the 2025 Winter World University Games champion and the 2025 ISU Ephesus Cup champion.
+With her current skating partner, Asaf Kazimov, she is the 2025 Winter World University Games champion, three-time national silver medalist, Skate to Milano bronze medalist, and 2026 Winter Olympian.

 With her former partners, Linus Colmor Jepsen (2018, 2019) and Nikita Vitryanyuk (2021), she is a three-time Spanish junior national champion.

 Early life and education

 Val was born on 14 November 2004 in Madrid, Spain to parents Virginia and Miguel Ángel.
 As of 2023, Val is a psychology student at the Universidad Camilo José Cela.

 Career

+Val began learning how to skate in 2009.

+Partnership with Linus Colmor Jepsen

 2018–19 season: Debut of Val/Colmor Jepsen

 Val made the decision to transition from single skating to ice dance in 2018 after watching the sport on television and becoming inspired to try it.
 She relocated with her mother from their home in Torrelodones to Lyon, France in July 2018 to train under Muriel Zazoui and Olivier Schoenfelder, teamed with then 17-year-old Danish skater Linus Colmor Jepsen.

 Val/Colmor Jepsen won their first Spanish junior national title in December 2018, just five months after forming their partnership.
 They next made their international junior debut at the Bavarian Open in February 2019 where they placed ninth of 22 in the junior ice dance category.
-The skaters concluded their season at the 2019 World Junior Championships the following month, narrowly missing the cutoff to advance to the free dance portion of the competition with a 21st-place finish in the rhythm dance.
+The skaters concluded their season at the 2019 World Junior Championships the following month, narrowly missing the cutoff to advance to the free dance portion of the competition with a twenty-first-place finish in the rhythm dance.